tiangolo/meinheld-gunicorn-flask-docker/README.md

 This image has an "auto-tuning" mechanism included, so that you can just add your code and get **good performance** automatically.
 And without making sacrifices (like logging).

-## Note Python 3.10 and 3.11

-The current latest version of Meinheld released is 1.0.2, from May 17, 2020.
-This version of Meinheld requires an old version of Greenlet (`>=0.4.5,<0.5`) that is not compatible with Python 3.10 and 3.11.
-That's why the latest version of Python supported in this image is Python 3.9.

-### * Note on performance and features

-If you are starting a new project, you might benefit from a newer and faster framework like [**FastAPI**](https://github.com/tiangolo/fastapi) (based on ASGI instead of WSGI like Flask and Django), and a Docker image like [**tiangolo/uvicorn-gunicorn-fastapi**](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker).

-It would give you about 200% the performance achievable with Flask, even when using this image.

-Also, if you want to use new technologies like WebSockets it would be easier with a newer framework based on ASGI, like **FastAPI**.
-As the standard ASGI was designed to be able to handle asynchronous code like the one needed for WebSockets.

 ## Technical Details

 ### Meinheld